 - It may take some time for people to adjust to your new pronouns or name, and they may make mistakes while referring to you even if they don’t mean to.

-- Don’t assume that everyone will have a negative reaction.
+- Don’t assume that everyone will have an adverse reaction.
 Some people’s openness and acceptance may astound you.

 The Transgender Visibility Guide from the Human Rights Campaign is a fantastic step-by-step resource for helping you come out as trans, as well as information to help the people in your life accept your identity.